shirish93/shirish93.github.io/_drafts/2024-01-17-aoe4-engineer.md

 For example, an engineer planning the upgrade of a company's services might not just focus on immediate capacity needs.
 By drawing inspiration from AOE4 players who plan their build orders with expansion in mind, the engineer might consider including **additional infrastructure capacity** to accommodate projected growth in the coming years.
 This proactive approach ensures thes service availability remains **functional and efficient** as the company's requirements evolve.

 AOE4 players often **scout the map and analyze their opponent's strategies** early in the game.
 This **intelligence gathering** allows them to adapt their own plans and anticipate potential challenges.
-Similarly, engineers in the real world engage in thorough **planning and risk assessment** before embarking on large-scale projects.
+Similarly, engineers in thorough **planning and risk assessment** before embarking on large-scale projects.
 This involves researching existing infrastructure, identifying potential roadblocks, and developing contingency plans to address any unforeseen issues.
 By proactively anticipating potential challenges, engineers can **minimize disruptions** and ensure the smooth execution of projects.

 **Resource Management: Optimizing Allocation**